brpo01/Project-Documentation/Project-14.md

       ```
       sudo passwd sonar
       ```
-    - Run the following command and add the following line
+    - Run the following command.
       ```
       sudo visudo
       ```
+    Input the th below line into file, save and exit
       ```
       sonar ALL=(ALL) NOPASSWD: ALL
       ```